Skip to Main Content

 Depends on the lender

-You can apply for a Parent PLUS Loan on the StudentAid.gov website.
+You can apply for a parent PLUS loan on the StudentAid.gov website.
 Before you apply, make sure your child has already completed the Free Application for Federal Student Aid (FAFSA).
 For private parent loans, you can apply online with the lender you choose.

-Tip: No matter which type of student loan you choose, it’s important to consider how much that loan will cost you in the future.
+No matter which type of student loan you choose, it's important to consider how much that loan will cost you in the future.
 This way, you can prepare for any added expenses.
-You can find out how much you’ll owe over the life of your federal or private student loans using our student loan calculator.
+You can find out how much you'll owe over the life of your federal or private student loans using Credible's student loan calculator.

 Should a parent or a student take out a private student loan?

-• The student isn’t responsible for payments.
-If the parent plans on paying the entire loan balance, a parent loan could be more convenient.
+• The student isn’t responsible for payments: If the parent plans on paying the entire loan balance, a parent loan could be more convenient.
 You can work directly with the lender to choose a repayment plan that suits your needs.

-• The student avoids debt.
-Taking out a parent loan could help prevent the student from going into debt as well as help them focus on other goals.
+• The student avoids debt: Taking out a parent loan could help prevent the student from going into debt as well as help them focus on other goals.

-• Parents might qualify for better rates.
-Parents are generally able to meet credit and income requirements more easily than students.
+• Parents might qualify for better rates: Parents are generally able to meet credit and income requirements more easily than students.
 This could help you qualify for a good interest rate.

-And here are a few advantages for a student to take out a loan with a parent cosigner:
+Here are a few advantages for a student to take out a loan with a parent cosigner:

-• The student might qualify for more discounts.
-Some lenders provide exclusive rate discounts to students.
-For example, Ascent offers a 1% cash back graduation reward.
+• The student might qualify for more discounts: Some lenders provide exclusive rate discounts to students.
+For example, Ascent offers a 1% cash-back graduation reward.

-• The student is responsible for loan payments.
-Because the student is responsible for making monthly loan payments, parents can focus on saving for retirement and other financial priorities.
+• The student is responsible for loan payments: Because the student is responsible for making monthly loan payments, parents can focus on saving for retirement and other financial priorities.
 However, remember that if your child can’t keep up with payments, the cosigner will be on the hook.

-• More repayment options available to student borrowers.
-Student borrowers sometimes have more repayment options, such as longer repayment terms or deferred payments while in school.
+• More repayment options available to student borrowers: Student borrowers sometimes have more repayment options, such as longer repayment terms or deferred payments while in school.

 How to qualify for a private student loan